 Cost Efficiency

-Weddings can cost a pretty penny, and the catering bill is often a big chunk of that.
+Weddings can cost a pretty penny, and the catering bill is often a big chunk of that – not to mention the cost of wedding flowers.
 Instead of the usual wedding food, you get a spread of homemade dishes with stories behind them.
 Think of your aunt’s famous pasta salad or your friend’s special appetizer.
 It’s more meaningful and less expensive.

 By going the potluck route, you can save a lot of money that would have gone to a professional caterer.
 You can use that money for other parts of the wedding or even a fancier honeymoon.